duckduckgo/duckduckgo-help-pages/_docs/privacy-pro/identity-theft-restoration/identity-theft-restoration-index.md

 isIndex: true
 ---

 With more than 1 million cases a year reported in the U.S., identity theft is more common than you might think.
 If your identity is stolen, DuckDuckGo Identity Theft Restoration helps you handle the stress and expense to restore it and get you back on track.
+Coverage varies by region; see [this page]({{ site.baseurl }}/privacy-pro/identity-theft-restoration/getting-started) for details.

 {% include category-footer-nav.md %}